HTTP 503 Service Unavailable Error Tutorial: What It Is and How to Fix It

 Server overload

 If the server's resources are exhausted and can no longer handle incoming requests, the 503 may serve as a temporary stand-in until the server once again becomes functional.
-Server overloads themselves have many causes, with sudden (and unexpected) spikes in traffic often to blame.
+Server overloads have many causes, with sudden (and unexpected) spikes in traffic often to blame.
 In select cases, server overload may be prompted by distributed denial of service (DDoS) attacks.

 Server maintenance